IgniteUI/igniteui-docfx/en/components/drop_down.md

 #### Grouping items

-To provide more useful visual information, use the [isHeader]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html#isheader) property to group items semantically or the [disabled]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html#disabled) one to display an item as a non-interactive.
-You can also set the [selected]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html#selected) property to a particular item to make it the selected item.
+To provide a more useful visual information, use the [isHeader]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html#isheader) property to group items semantically or the [disabled]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html#disabled) property to display an item as a non-interactive.
+You can also set the [selected]({environment:angularApiUrl}/classes/igxdropdownitemcomponent.html#selected) property on a particular item to make it the selected item.

 ```html
 <!-- dropdown.component.html -->